 But, why might you want to try a UserTesting alternative?
 What pushes users to look for a substitute tool?

-Generally speaking, businesses are probably looking for a similar tool with comparable abilities, but one that:
+Generally speaking, businesses are typically looking for a similar tool with comparable abilities, but one that:

-- Is more suited for both moderated and unmoderated tests
+- Is more suited for both moderated and unmoderated tests: UserTesting is more tailored to a moderated and qualitative approach.

 Which is the best alternative to UserTesting?

 All things considered, UserTesting could still be the solution for you.
 However, it’s important to note that UserTesting’s pricing can be complicated as it depends on the specific features and services you require.
-The plan starts at around $30k/year at its lowest price point.
-It depends on what you’re looking for, but if you’re interested in quality user testing at an affordable price—we’ve got some good news for you.
+The plan starts at around $20-30k/year at its lowest price point.
+It depends on what you’re looking for, so consider:

 Frequently asked questions about UserTesting alternatives